 Your financing plan may include a recapitalization, which involves making different arrangements with financial stakeholders like debt and equity conversions, exchange offers, stock rights offerings and adding new stakeholders.

 The worse shape a company is in, the harder it will be to work out an arrangement with current stakeholders and to attract new stakeholders.

-Let’s explore your options for funding a corporate turnaround:
+Let’s explore your options for financing a successful corporate turnaround: